- 17+ Best AI Writing Software Tools - August 29, 2023

 Also, AMP allows developers to build websites for desktop and mobile in one fell swoop, reducing time spent optimizing code for different platforms.
 Unless you understand HTML, the differences in the code may not mean much – they are not terribly complex, but they are very impactful.

-While AMP is pretty cool for advanced SEOs, it’s definitely not necessary for most marketers… yet.
+While AMP is pretty cool for advanced SEOs, it’s definitely not necessary for most marketers.
+In fact, some people believe Google is phasing it out slowly but surely.

 4. Google Plus